RebornBeat/MPCNC-Tall-Boy-Hybrid/README.md

 1.  **Perfect Tolerances:** Print a part "near net shape" (oversized), then switch to CNC mode to machine bearing holes and flat faces to **+/- 0.01mm precision**.
 2.  **Mold Making:** 3D print a mold insert, then CNC mill the cavity surface to a mirror polish for release.
 3.  **Repair:** CNC mill off damaged geometry, then 3D print new structural features directly onto the existing part.
+4.  **Fiber-Reinforced Printing:** High-end hybrids print continuous fiber (Carbon Fiber) and then CNC mill it.
+This is the strongest way to make composite parts.

 ---